 Uses are grouped into 11 classifications generally based on

-10. Excavation, and,
+10. Excavation; and,

-approval process for each Use Type in standard Zoning Districts, PDDs, TDDs, URAO,
+approval process for each Use Type in Standard Zoning Districts, PDDs, TDDs, URAO,

-A number in the column under the “Supplementary Use Standard” of
+under the “Supplementary Use Standard”

-the Use Matrix refers to the Definition and Supplementary Use Standards
+of the Use Matrix refers to the Definition and Supplementary Use Standards

 applicable to each use.
 [Ord.

 2018-002] [Ord.
 2019-005]

 are allowed in the zoning district, subject to the Supplementary Use Standards

 and the other applicable requirements of this Code.
 Uses in this category that